 “I think I was really scared of that for a long time.
 And if something was really challenging, I thought that I was just going to fall on my face and embarrass myself.
 I’m just less scared of that now; of failing.”

 Emma Stone has suffered from panic attacks since she was 8-years-old.
-Diane Keaton interviewed her for Interview magazine earlier this year about how taking a role in Cabaret on Broadway helped her confront her anxiety.
+Diane Keaton interviewed her for Interview magazine about how taking a role in Cabaret on Broadway helped her confront her anxiety.

 “I have a lot of anxiety that I’ve been struggling with my whole life.
 So I have been working through it.
 I’m terrified, but this is exactly what I wanted.”

-Amanda Seyfried talks to Vogue about starting to see a therapist in May.
+Amanda Seyfried talked to Vogue about starting to see a therapist.

 Promised myself I would not let exercise be the first thing to go by the wayside when I got busy with Girls Season 5 and here is why: it has helped with my anxiety in ways I never dreamed possible.
 To those struggling with anxiety, OCD, depression: I know it’s mad annoying when people tell you to exercise, and it took me about 16 medicated years to listen.
 I’m glad I did.
 It ain’t about the ass, it’s about the brain.
 Thank you @tracyandersonmethod for showing me the light (and @bandierfit is where I bought my Florida mom inspired workout look.) #notsponsored #stillmedicated